« View all headlines

 More than $121,000 raised during opening night at Post 64 in Indianapolis; ride leaves Indy at 8 a.m. this morning.

 Daily GPS coordinates for stops on the Legacy Run now are available to download.

 Read story - 3 comments

-More than 170 participants signed up for 2014 American Legion Legacy Run.
+More than 540 participants already have signed up online for 2014 Legacy Run.